The Perrone-Sizer Institute

 for Creative Leadership:

 Certificate Program for Leaders in Education

-The Perrone-Sizer Institute for Creative Leadership develops creative, innovative and adaptive leaders who integrate education, artistic and community-based resources to transform the lives of youth and families from diverse backgrounds.
-The Institute is a leadership certificate program, named after Vito Perrone and Ted Sizer that can also lead to principal licensure and/or graduate credits at the University of Massachusetts Boston.
+The Perrone-Sizer Institute for Creative Leadership develops creative, innovative, and adaptive leaders who integrate education, artistic, and community-based resources to transform the lives of youth and families from diverse backgrounds.
+Named after Vito Perrone and Ted Sizer, the Institute is a leadership certificate program, that can also lead to principal licensure and/or graduate credits at the University of Massachusetts Boston.
 The program immerses leaders in school settings and community-based organizations and employs a design thinking approach to leadership development.